 This is another tricky and revealing question.
-If you had a manager from Hell, you can say so, as long as you speak factually, and not negatively, about the person.
+If you had a manager from Hell, you can say so, as long as you speak about their actions factually, and not emotionally.

-Don’t: Mention personal digs, like he/she was annoying, lazy, impossible, a drunk, flirtatious, because these words are judgmental, less factual and more emotional, and can sound like you are bashing the manager and thus can backfire.
+Don’t: Mention personal digs, like she was annoying, lazy, impossible, a drunk, or flirtatious.
+These words are judgmental, less factual and more emotional, and can sound like you are bashing the manager and thus can backfire.